pooja239/DataMart/README.md

 Smart Contract based Data Trading
 -------------------------------------------

 This is an implementation of data trading using multiple smart contracts to provide specific functionality in the marketplace as given below.
+The main aim of this implementation is to demonstrate the autonomous framework of marketplace, different functionalities such as pricing model, reputation system, using smart contracts and automatic interactions among the contracts.

 There are four smart contracts specifically designed to perform function as given below.